Eadweard Muybridge: 1860–1866: serious accident, recuperation, early patents, and short career as venture capitalist

 Muybridge stayed with his mother in Kennington and later with his aunt while in England.
 Muybridge later stated that he had become a photographer at the suggestion of Gull.
 However, while outdoors photography might have helped in getting some fresh air, dragging around heavy equipment and working with chemicals in a dark room did not comply with the prescriptions for rest that Gull preferred to offer.

 On 28 September 1860, "E. Muggeridge, of New York" applied for British patent no. 2352 for "An improved method of, and apparatus for, plate printing" via London solicitor August Frederick Sheppard.

-On 1 August 1861, Muygridge received British patent no. 1914 for "Improvements in machinery or apparatus for washing clothes and other textile articles".
+On 1 August 1861, Muybridge received British patent no. 1914 for "Improvements in machinery or apparatus for washing clothes and other textile articles".
 On 28 October the French version of this patent was registered.
-He wrote a letter to his uncle Henry, who had emigrated to Sydney (Australia), with details of the patents and he also mentioned having to visit Europe for business for several months.
-Muygridge's inventions (or rather: improved machinery) were demonstrated at the 1862 International Exhibition.
+He wrote a letter to his uncle Henry, who had immigrated to Sydney (Australia), with details of the patents and he also mentioned having to visit Europe for business for several months.
+Muybridge's inventions (or rather: improved machinery) were demonstrated at the 1862 International Exhibition.

 Muybridge's activities and whereabouts between 1862 and 1865 are not very well documented.
 He turned up in Paris in 1862 and again in 1864.
 In 1865 he was one of the directors for the Austin Consolidated Silver Mines Company (limited) and for The Ottoman Company (limited)/The Bank of Turkey (limited), under his new name "Muybridge".
 Both enterprises were very short-lived due to the Panic of 1866, and Muybridge chaired the meetings in which the companies were dissolved during the spring of 1866.

 Muybridge may have taken up photography sometime between 1861 and 1866.
 He possibly learned the wet-plate collodion process in England, and was possibly influenced by some of well-known English photographers of those years, such as Julia Margaret Cameron, Lewis Carroll, and Roger Fenton.
 However, it remains unclear how much he had already learned before the accident and how much he may have learned after his return to the United States.